Manchester bee tattoos honor bombing victims

 - Money from the tattoos will go to a fund for victims and their families

-(CNN)As Manchester heals after the suicide bombing that claimed 22 lives on Monday, people lay flowers at makeshift memorials around the city.
+Manchester (CNN)As Manchester heals after the suicide bombing that claimed 22 lives on Monday, people lay flowers at makeshift memorials around the city.

 Some people write messages in chalk on the ground, which disappear in the rain, only to be replaced hours later with new messages of grief and love.